-For two hours, approximately 70 people participated in a Belle Haven community action workshop, held at the senior center on Terminal Avenue on June 20, to help envision an improved and safer neighborhood.
+For two hours, approximately 70 people participated in a Belle Haven community action workshop, held at the senior center on Terminal Avenue, to help envision an improved and safer neighborhood.

 The Menlo Park City Council voted 4-1 last September to spend an estimated $90,000 to hire consultants to develop a community-engagement process and vision for Belle Haven.
-Thursday night's discussion, facilitated in both English and Spanish, continued the process.
+The June 20 discussion, facilitated in both English and Spanish, continued the process.
 However, according to Menlo Park Community School Director and Belle Haven resident Alejandro Vilchez, the workshop marked the beginning of the next phase in this community-planning endeavor.

 "What you can expect tonight is the prioritization of issues and concerns that have been voiced and expressed by neighborhood stakeholders," Mr. Vilchez said in his introduction to the event.
 "Something we want to accomplish tonight is to take those 'whats' and turn them into 'hows' and then 'whens.'"

 The meeting highlighted work by consultant group MIG Inc. on the visioning process.
 Emphasizing the importance of community input, MIG Public Outreach Consultant Vanessa Silva presented the key action ideas offered by Belle Haven residents over the past months.

 Public safety, crime prevention and education consistently received the most interest from community members, Ms. Silva said, who then separated the group to discuss specific improvement strategies in each category.